-I am Michael Adams of Quali-Sign, we are a mobile app developer and we have built an example Digital Identity Wallet, based on an approach advocated by the European e-Wallet Network, which is a group of identity and payments experts, of which Luca and Stéphane and I are all members.
+I am Michael Adams of Quali-Sign, we are a mobile app developer focussing on payments and identity.
+We have built a prototype Digital Identity Wallet, based on an approach advocated by the e-Wallet Network, which is a group of European identity and payments experts.